fabriciokoch/AspnetcoreAngular/README.md

 }
 ```

-First we have our angular dependencies, then, the dependencies on grunt-tasks the we're gonna use.
+First we have our angular dependencies, then, the dependencies on grunt-tasks that we're gonna use.
 When you save the "package.json" file Visual Studio run the npm command to restore our client-side packages.

 After that, let's configure our "Gruntfile.js" to create a default task: